 Many cities on the list are suburbs experiencing growth thanks to rapid improvements in their metropolitan areas, whether it’s the creation of new rail systems or a megacorporation moving in.
 Other entries include planned communities or older cities that have been revamped with grassroots efforts focusing on greener ways of living, drawing in new businesses, or increased devotion to the arts.
-Towns with large colleges regularly appear, as prestigious universities not only employ thousands of workers but provide a rich amount of recreation and educational offerings for families.
+Towns with large colleges regularly appear, as prestigious universities employ thousands of workers and provide diverse recreational and educational offerings for families.

 Each slide includes the city’s population, median home value, median rent, and median household income.
 More details on Niche’s methodology can be found here.
 Whether you’re thinking of relocation or are big on hometown pride, click through to find the best place to live in every state.

-In April, Madison, Alabama, will become the home of a new minor league baseball team with arguably one of the most eccentric names in sports: the Trash Pandas.
-The city is building a new stadium to welcome the Trash Pandas (slang for raccoon), and if that’s not appealing enough, Madison also has top-ranked schools, borders the city of Huntsville, and offers several small business incentives.
+Madison in 2020 officially completed Toyota Field, home stadium for a new minor league baseball team with arguably one of the most eccentric names in sports: the Trash Pandas.
+Madison also has top-ranked schools, borders the city of Huntsville, and offers several small business incentives.

 [Pictured: Hunstville, Alabama, which neighbors Madison.]